KxSystems/docs/docs/basics/syntax.md

 f\           / postfix
 ```

-In the last example above, the extender `\` is applied postfix to the function `f`, which appears immediately to the left of the extender.
-Extenders are the only functions that can be applied postfix.
+In the last example above, the iterator `\` is applied postfix to the function `f`, which appears immediately to the left of the iterator.
+Iterators are the only functions that can be applied postfix.

 Bracket and prefix notation are also used to apply a list to its indexes.